alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 Why to use JPA?
 -------------------------
-JPA stands for Java persistence and describes the management of relational data in applications using the Java platform.
+JPA stands for Java persistence api and describes the management of relational data in applications using the Java platform.

-One important thing of JPA is the concept of persistence entity.
-An entity It's a lightweight java class whose state is typically persisted to a table in a relational database.
+One important thing of JPA is the concept of <a href="https://docs.oracle.com/cd/E16439_01/doc.1013/e13981/undejbs003.htm">persistence entity</a>.
+An entity it's a lightweight java class whose state is typically persisted to a table in a relational database.
 Instances of such entity are rows in a table.

-JPA is a java standard defined in the java community process which is a formalized mechanism that allows interested parties to develop standard technical specifications for Java technology.
+JPA is a java standard defined in the <a href="https://en.wikipedia.org/wiki/Java_Community_Process">Java community process</a> which is a formalized mechanism that allows interested parties to develop standard technical specifications for Java technology.

 Using something standard is a good practice when using technology and using JPA is not an exception.